HuyaneMatsu/hata/docs/ref/discord/Guild.md

 - type : `list`
 - values : [`Client`](Client.md)

-A list of loaded cleints, which are the member of the guild.
+A list of loaded clients, which are the member of the guild.
 If the guild has no clients, then it is partial.

 ### `content_filter`